balefrost/adventofcode-datavis/readme.md

 ## Load the code as an unpacked extension

+You want to pick the directory that contains the manifest.json file.
+In my case, I have a `C:\src\adventofcode-datavis\manifest.json`, so I pick `C:\src\adventofcode-datavis`.

 ![](images/step4.png)

 ## Click the new "Graph" link in your private leaderboard's page